 Level:

 The coral reefs emerging around Cayo Coral are among the most beautiful in the Bocas del Toro archipelago.
-Their particularly calm, clear waters, sheltered from the caprices of the open sea, have led to the development of fine, colorful coral and sponges, attracting varied underwater life.
+Their calm, clear waters, sheltered from the open sea, have allowed the growth of fine, colorful coral and sponges, attracting a fascinating underwater life.

-The water is generally exceptionally calm at this spot.
-The main danger comes from other snorkelers (this is a very busy spot at certain times of day) and the boats that come and go on the site.
-Stick to the central part of the spot and stay alert.
+The sea is generally very calm at this spot.
+The main danger comes from other snorkelers (this is a very busy spot at certain times of day) and the boat traffic.
+Stick to the central part of the spot.

 You must be logged in to post a comment.